jonlpersson/ed-latimore/site/_drafts/problems-growing-up-with-an-absent-fatherand-how-to-fix-them.md

 In chess, we learn how to think and deliberate over an action.
 There is no luck in chance in the sense that there is nothing that influences the game that is beyond your control.

-Even a sport like boxing--where one could argue that has the greatest burden of responsibility and least interference of luck--doesn’t have the feature where both participants are in complete control of all elements of the game.
+Even a sport like boxing–where one could argue that has the greatest burden of responsibility and least interference of luck–doesn’t have the feature where both participants are in complete control of all elements of the game.
 This means that if you lose a chess match, then it’s because you didn’t consider something.
 It’s up to you to learn from this so that it doesn't happen the next time.

 ***\[What’s it like boxing?
 I’ve broken down many aspects of my amateur and professional boxing career in these articles—&gt;Boxing lessons\]***